 - Click and hold to place the starting point of your curve.

 - Drag the cursor to draw.
+As you draw, the color of your line corresponds to the axis perpendicular to your drawing plane.
 To create a polyline, hold down the Shift key as you draw.

 - (Optional) End your curve at the point where you started drawing to create a closed shape.
 The figure shows an open curve (left) and a closed curve (right).